wcheek/cdk-url-shortener/README.md

 infrastructure just by writing code.** The CDK is Amazon's main tool for doing this with AWS.

-## So how hard is it?
+## So how easy is it?

-It turns out by installing a few command-line tools, setting up an AWS account (the free tier should be enough), and running `cdk deploy`, you can have all of the AWS resources and endpoints for a bare bones URL shortening service up and running in a few minutes!
-(And fortunately for me, it was only about 200 lines of code).
+By installing a few command-line tools, setting up an AWS account (the free tier should be enough), and running `cdk deploy`, you can have all of the AWS resources and endpoints for a bare bones URL shortening service up in just a few minutes!
 Once deployed, this URL shortener lets you:

 * create URLs by calling `/create?url=http://www.example.com`, and
 * visit URLs by calling `/visit/XXXXX`